Christophe-Martini/gcd-project/README.md

  - every string "-" in variable names have been removed and all the strings were lowered

+'test/X_test.txt'

+The 'xtest' dataframe contains the 66 selected variables among the 561 variables loaded from 'test/X_test.txt' file.
+All the variable names are replaced by those found in 'features.txt' file after the cleaning proccess occured in a preliminary step.

 The 'subject_id_test' dataframe contains identifiers of the volunteers for generating the test data loaded from the 'test/subject_test.txt'file.
 Its unique variable name is replaced by 'subjectid'